-An adult should grasp the raptor with both hands using the blanket or thick jacket, making sure to keep the wings folded in.
-Wearing thick, leather gloves will provide the most protection if at all possible.
-Use caution because the raptor will try to defend itself by using its talons and is capable of injuring you in the process.
+- Secure the bird – An adult should place a blanket or thick jacket over the back of the raptor and grasp the raptor with both hands, making sure to keep the wings folded in.
+Wearing thick, leather gloves will provide the most protection.
+Use caution because the raptor will try to defend itself by using its talons.

-Place the raptor in a cardboard box or a hard plastic animal kennel (not wire!) large enough for the bird to stand up in.
-If placing in a cardboard box, please make sure to provide the bird with small holes cut near the bottom.
-NEVER place a raptor in a wire cage because the wire damages their feathers.
-Keep the box in a quiet, warm, dark place, away from other animals or danger.
+- Place the raptor in a cardboard box or a hard plastic animal kennel large enough for the bird to stand up in.
+If placing in a cardboard box, provide the bird with small holes cut near the bottom.
+Never place a raptor in a wire cage because the wire damages their feathers.
+Keep the box in a quiet, dark place, away from other animals or danger.
 If a box is not available, hold the raptor firmly in the blanket or jacket until turning it over to a veterinarian for proper care.
 Keep its head covered and maintain a secure hold of its feet.

-DO NOT attempt to offer food as if the bird is dehydrated it may not be able to digest it.
-Attempting to feed the bird may kill it!
+- Do not attempt to offer food.
+If the bird is dehydrated it may not be able to digest it.
+Attempting to feed the bird may kill it.
 Water may be offered and is often readily accepted by dehydrated birds.

-CAUTION: All native birds are protected in the United States under the Migratory Bird Act of 1918 - even those species that have a designated hunting season.
-It is ILLEGAL to harass, catch, possess, or house raptors without special permits.
+All native birds are protected in the United States under the Migratory Bird Act of 1918.
+It is illegal to harass, catch, possess, or house raptors without special permits.
 Violations of this law, including the shooting of a bird or even owning a feather from a bird, are extreme and involve high monetary penalties or even imprisonment.
-Do not risk it!!

-Do not attempt to care for an injured raptor!
-Raptors require a well balanced diet and many die because people take them in and try to care for them.
-Please turn any raptor over to a licensed rehabilitator IMMEDIATELY for proper care.
+Do not attempt to care for an injured raptor.
+Raptors require a well-balanced diet and many die because people attempt to care for them.
+Please turn any raptor over to a licensed rehabilitator immediately for proper care.